Strong Orbit Equivalence in Cantor dynamics and simple locally finite groups: Preliminaries

 \section{Preliminaries}

-For the remainder of this article, $X$ denotes the Cantor space; $\fie$ denotes a minimal homeomorphism of $X$ and $x_0$ a point of $X$; we call a closed-open set a clopen, and $CO(X)$ stands for the Boolean algebra of clopen subsets of $X$.
-Finally we draw the reader's attention to the following fact: for us, $\N$ is the set of non-negative integers, and $Orb_\fie^+(x_0)=\left\{\fie^n(x_0)\right\}_{n\in\N}$. \medbreak
+For the remainder of this article, $X$ denotes the Cantor space; $\fie$ denotes a minimal homeomorphism of $X$ and $x_0$ a point of $X$; we call a closed-open set a clopen set, and $CO(X)$ stands for the Boolean algebra of clopen subsets of $X$.
+Moreover, we use the notation $\llbracket i;j\rrbracket$ to denote the interval of integers $\{i,i+1\ldots,j\}$, which is by convention empty if $i>j$.
+Finally we draw the reader's attention to the following fact: for us, $\N$ is the set of non-negative integers, and $Orb_\fie^+(x_0)=\left\{\fie^n(x_0)\right\}_{n\in\N}$.

+Most of this section consists of well-known facts and objects, and the reader knowing what a Kakutani-Rokhlin partition is can skim through it until Theorem \ref{Krthm} and discussion below. \medbreak